Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass.md

 }
 ```

-In this snippet, we fetch a lot of useful input data that you might need in your effect like the depth, the view direction, position in world space, ect.
-By default we also uses the `_FadeValue` variable which will affect the effect if there is fade radius set on the custom pass volume.
+This example uses input data like depth, view direction, and position in world space.
+This example also implements fading.
+You can see the example effect uses **_FadeValue** which changes depending on the **Fade Radius** on the Custom Pass Volume.

 |  ⚠️ **WARNING**: There are some gotchas that you need to be aware of when writing FullScreen Shaders |
 | ---  |